carl-evans/Minimal-Project-Starter/README.md

 # Getting started
 Run 'npm install' then 'npm run build'

+# BrowserSync
+BrowserSync will open a new server that watches the CSS and JS files in the dist folders.
+By default, it reloads when there is a change to any HTML files.
+However, you are welcome to customise this in the package.json NPM script 'dev-watch'.

 # Sass
 The Minimal Project Starter compiles Sass into CSS and outputs it as regular, compressed CSS in the dist/css folder.